TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          array

    Description
-         (Since TYPO3 4.6) Determine the maximum cache lifetime of a page.
+         Determine the maximum cache lifetime of a page.

          The maximum cache lifetime of a page can not only be determined by the start and stop times of content elements on the page itself, but also